 On Saturday, 14 November 1981, Columbia and her crew successfully completed STS-2 by landing on Rogers Dry Lake at Edwards Air Force Base, California.
 Main gear touchdown occurred at 21:23:11 UTC.
 Joe Engle flew the entire reentry manually.
 He holds the distinction of being the only pilot to manually fly a lifting space vehicle all the way from orbit to landing.
 Engle completed a total of 29 Programmed Test Input (PTI) aerodynamic maneuvers in the process.

 STS-2 was a monumental success.
 Columbia became the first space vehicle to be reused for manned orbital space operations.
 Other Orbiters would follow including Challenger, Atlantis, Discovery and Endeavor.
-The final mission of the Space Shuttle Program (STS-135) was flown by Atlantis in July 2011.
+As of this writing, 132 STS missions have been flown.

 As a footnote, Joe Engle went on to command one more Space Shuttle mission in 1985 (STS-51I).
 He retired from the USAF in November of 1986.
 Richard Truly served as Commander of STS-8 in 1983.
 That mission featured the first night launch and landing of the Space Shuttle.
 Richard Truly also served as NASA Administrator from May of 1989 to May of 1992.